ASTR 1210 (O'Connell) Study Guide

 physical universe.
 Early on (ca. 400 BC),

-astonishingly modern interpretation in which all matter is composed of
+arrived at an astonishingly modern interpretation in which all matter

-indivisible particles called "atoms," which interact according to
+is composed of indivisible particles called "atoms," which interact

-natural laws; gods or other supernatural influences were assumed to be
+according to natural laws; gods or other supernatural influences were

-unimportant in controlling nature.
-The universe was thought to be
+assumed to be unimportant in controlling nature.
+The universe was

-filled with worlds like Earth, many of them inhabited by similar
+thought to be filled with worlds like Earth, many of them inhabited by

-lifeforms.
-The atomists influenced a number of thinkers, through the
+similar lifeforms.
+The atomists influenced a number of thinkers,

-time of the Roman poet Lucretius (ca. 50 BC), but they were
+through the time of the Roman poet Lucretius (ca. 50 BC), but they

 - The Greeks developed the first scientific cosmological models